hanqizhang/hanqizhang.github.io/_posts/2023-05-07-fastsampling.md

 ***Sampling Algorithms.***

 Once we have optimized for $\mathbf{W}$, we can plug it in the sampling algorithm to simulate the samples generated from the recurrent network.
-The simulation results help visualize the sampling behavior and empirically analyzing how sampling is sped up, which will be shown in
+The simulation results help visualize the sampling behavior and empirically analyzing how sampling is sped up, which will look like figure 4 of the original paper.
-Section \ref{sec: Experimental Evaluation}.
 Here we describe the sampling algorithms.

 ***Sampling for Eq.\eqref{sde1}.*** Eq.\eqref{sde1} can be discretized using the Euler-Maruyama method, and be written as:
 $$